 Actions/Pharmacodynamics: Pralidoxime chloride reactivates cholinesterase (mainly outside the central nervous system) which has been inactivated by an organophosphate pesticide.
 The destruction of accumulated acetylcholine can then proceed and neuromuscular junctions will regain function.
 Pralidoxime chloride has its most critical effect in reversing paralysis of the muscles of respiration.
 Because Pralidoxime Chloride is less effective in relieving depression of the respiratory center, atropine is always required concomitantly to block the effect of accumulated acetylcholine at the site.
-Pralidoxime Chloride is evidence of continuing toxicity.
+Pralidoxime Chloride is short acting and repeated doses may be needed, especially when there is evidence of continuing toxicity.